HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 # Modelling Summary  <a name="modelling-summary"></a>

 The goal for the project was to build a model that would accurately predict which customers would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
-A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.
+A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service and enhance their messaging.

-Based upon these criteria, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these criteria, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classification accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.

 **Metric 1: Classification Accuracy**